 Wildlife and wild places are worth fighting for.
 The WCS community is made up of wildlife champions like you, fighting to preserve a future for iconic animals and irreplaceable habitats.
-For over 100 years, WCS has worked to discover and understand the natural world, and to inspire communities to protect endangered species.
+For over 125 years, WCS has worked to discover and understand the natural world, and to inspire communities to protect endangered species

-This year, WCS's Run for the Wild is inspired by rhinos.
-With their striking pre-historic appearance, powerful builds, and distinctive horns, these animals are iconic and beloved.
+This year, WCS's Run for the Wild is inspired by lemurs.
+These primates are emblematic of the island of Madagascar, and are found nowhere else on earth.
+With their striking appearance, prehensile tails, complex social structures, and diverse variety of colors and species, these animals are iconic and beloved.
 They're also endangered.

 Animals around the world are going extinct 10,000 times faster than ever before.
 Your support will give them a fighting chance.